 The Power Distribution Unit (PDU) is responsible for distributing power to the electrical outlets and systems throughout your motorhome.
-It also houses Miniature Circuit Breakers (MCD) (1) the Residual Current Device (RCD) (2) and all in-line fuses (3).
-The unit gives overload and earth leakage protection for the 230V electrical supply in your motorhome.
+It also houses Miniature Circuit Breakers (MCD) (1) the Residual Current Device (RCD) (2) and most of the inline fuses (3).
+The unit gives overload, short circuit and earth leakage protection for the 230V electrical supply in your motorhome.